sid-r-singh/tech/README.md

-# All that I learnt in tech
+# Trying out a Jkeyll theme